Rabenherz112/ComicScaler/README.md

 - `$deleteOriginal` - If you want to delete the original files after upscaling, set this to `$true` (default: `$false`)
 - `$recursiveLookup` - Will try to upscale all files in subfolders (default: `$false`)
 - `$showWaifu2xOutput` - Will show an additional window with the waifu2x output (default: `$false`)
-- `$use7zip` - Uses 7zip to zip the files instead of the built-in powershell function (default: `$true`).
-This is faster and allows for a higher compression rate.
+- `$use7zip` - Uses 7zip to zip/unzip the files instead of the built-in PowerShell function (default: `$true`).
+This is faster and allows for a higher compression rate and better compatibility with other zip formats.
 If you don't have 7zip installed, set this to `$false` and the script will use the built-in powershell function.

 ## Before & After